ROCm/rocBLAS/docs/source/Programmers_Guide.rst

    }

 This function is used for yaml file driven argument testing.
 It will be invoked by the dispatch code for each permutation of the yaml driven parameters.
 Additionally a template function for bad argument handling tests should be created.
-For example:
+Example:

 .. code-block::